 I think it depends on your purpose of traveling to Eritrea.
 I don’t believe that boycotting to visit any country with military regime or human rights issues, isn’t harming the government but punishes the most vulnerable.
 If I really wanted to boycott every country that government does inhumane and unethical things, I would never visit my own family in Poland.

 How to Get a Visa to Eritrea

-I opted for going with a travel company who helped me to arrange the visa and permits.
+I opted for going with a travel company that helped me to arrange the visa and permits.
 I used my Polish passport and my dad’s address in Poland to obtain authorization to get my visa on arrival (if I used my US residency or any country that has an Eritrean Embassy, I would have had to go there for an interview).